Our technology spans the patient journey to streamline processes and connect physicians, no matter where they are.

-Commonly defined as “a state of emotional, mental, and often physical exhaustion brought on by prolonged or repeated stress”, burnout has become a very real and pervasive problem within the radiology profession.
-In combination with an ongoing global radiologist shortage, a reinforcing vicious circle is created.
+Burnout is commonly defined as a state of emotional, mental, and often physical exhaustion brought on by prolonged or repeated stress.
+It has become a very real and pervasive problem within the radiology profession that, in combination with an ongoing global radiologist shortage, creates a reinforcing vicious circle.

 The World Health Organization (WHO) has officially recognized burnout as an occupational syndrome.
 A detailed definition is included in the newest revision of the organization’s International Classification of Diseases (ICD-11), stating that burnout results from chronic workplace stress and is characterized by:

-With this new legitimacy, in addition to growing acknowledgment of burnout within the medical profession and increase awareness of the threat it poses, perhaps we can avoid the tipping point of which many experts in the healthcare industry have warned.
+With the WHO’s official recognition, in addition to growing acknowledgment of burnout within the medical profession and increased awareness of the threat it poses, perhaps we can avoid the tipping point of which many experts in the healthcare industry have warned.

-Annual Medscape surveys of more than 15,000 U.S.-practicing physicians indicate that radiologist burnout rates are higher than rates for physicians overall.
-Nearly half (45%) of all radiologists surveyed for both the 2019 and 2018 Medscape studies reported feeling burned out.[2], [3]
+Annual Medscape surveys of more than 15,000 U.S.-practicing physicians indicate that radiologist burnout rates are higher than rates for physicians overall:

 Radiologist burnout is not unique to the United States.
 A 2018 survey of Canadian radiologists and radiology trainees demonstrated similarly above-average burnout symptoms.